clockwisemedia/resumes/README.md

 ------

 ## Cloud Experience
-* Close to 1 Year of training and becoming a Certified AWS Certified Cloud Practitioner on the first exam.
+* Close to 1 Year of training resulting inmy becoming an AWS Certified Cloud Practitioner on the first attempt.
 * Currently studying to become an AWS Certified Solutions Architect

 ------